syncfusion-content/blazor-docs/blazor/datagrid/how-to/render-chip-control-inside-grid-column.md

 # Render Chip control inside the Grid Column

-Syncfusion Blazor Chip commponent can be rendered inside the Grid column using [`Column Template`](https://blazor.syncfusion.com/documentation/datagrid/columns#column-template) feature of the Grid.
+Syncfusion Blazor Chip component can be rendered inside the Grid column using [`Column Template`](https://blazor.syncfusion.com/documentation/datagrid/columns#column-template) feature of the Grid.
 Chip component is used to display the multiple value separately.

-This is demonstrated in the below sample code where Chip component is rendered inside Grid Column which has mulitple values.
+This is demonstrated in the below sample code where Chip component is rendered inside Grid Column which has multiple values.

 > Since Column Template needs to triggered for several times (i.e. for each cell), we have used @ref variable to SfChip component to indicate when to refresh the child components (ChipItem).